VENICE LNG OBTAINS THE AUTHORIZATION DECREE FOR THE CONSTRUCTION AND OPERATION OF THE LNG STORAGE TERMINAL.

 Technology deployed for the realization and management of the facility is one of the safest and time-proven in the world.
 The full containment atmospheric pressure tank will be provided with a special steel primary shell, protected by a reinforced concrete external shell.
 This double structure will ensure complete isolation from both internal and external stress.

-Control institutions will assess without uncertainty the facility’s compliance to all safety criteria that are imposed by national and international law through a careful authorization procedure.
-Once the construction is completed, the site will be monitored with a meticulous control procedure, with supervision of Ministry of Interior, to grant the highest safety of the facility.
+Control institutions assessed without uncertainty the project’s compliance to all safety criteria that are imposed by national and international law through a careful authorization procedure.
+Once the construction is completed, the site will be monitored with a meticulous control procedure, with supervision of Ministry of Interior, to grant the highest safety of the terminal.

 The feasibility study and the results of the preliminary analysis of the effects in case of accident confirmed the full compatibility with the territory and surrounding areas, excluding the eventuality of a “domino effect”.
 Nonetheless, the realization of the facility will be subject to the assessment of the territorial safety by control institutions.

 Venice LNG shared the opportunity and the starting phases of the project with the communities of Marghera and Malcontenta.
-This dialogue will continue during the whole authorisation, realization and activity phases.
+This dialogue will continue during the realization and activity phases

 emission of particulate matter reduced up to 90% compared to oil fuel or marine diesel